astundzia/rfid-music-player/README.md

 Luckily, I knew there were existing APIs for Sonos and spotify.
 After receiving the reader and screen, I decided to see what I could hack together in a weekend.

-I first attempted to use some open source linux tools, like rfdump, a few others, but to be honest they all kind of sucked.
+I first attempted to use some open source linux tools, like `rfdump`, a few others, but to be honest they all kind of sucked.
 I had problems getting my cheap RFID scanner actually reading anything at all, and it was very hit or miss.
 Sometimes it'd scan, sometimes it wouldnt.
 Admittedly, I spent like 10 hours trying to get these tools working.

 Then I decided, you know, Java probably has some library for this.
 If I go with Java, I can leverage Spring Boot, and tap into Hibernate ORM for storage of the cards.
 Sure enough, the ability to scan RFID cards using my scanner just worked in Java.
 After some "hello world" level validation, I started hacking together a solution in spring boot.